 During 2019 wetland surveys, field teams would report any incidental observations of raptor stick nests or rare species.
-The 2019 Habitat Assessment Report was provided to the WDNR separately and is included in Attachment O. Aerial surveys for bald eagle nests were completed in 2020.
+The 2019 Habitat Assessment Report was provided to the WDNR separately and is included in Attachment O. Additional Aerial surveys for bald eagle nests will bewere completed in 2020, pending continued USFWS and WDNR coordination.